sleepyUdon/FishBowl/FishBowl/Pods/OAuthSwift/README.md

 See demo for more examples

 ### Handle authorize URL
-The authorize URL allow user to connect to a provider and give access to your application.
+The authorize URL allows the user to connect to a provider and give access to your application.

-By default this URL is opened into the external web browser (ie. safari), but apple don't allow it for app-store iOS application.
+By default this URL is opened into the external web browser (ie. safari), but apple does not allow it for app-store iOS applications.

 To change this behavior you must set an `OAuthSwiftURLHandlerType`, simple protocol to handle an `NSURL`
 ```swift
 oauthswift.authorize_url_handler = ..
 ```
-For instance you can embed a web view into your application by providing a controller that display a web view (`UIWebView`, `WKWebView`).
+For instance you can embed a web view into your application by providing a controller that displays a web view (`UIWebView`, `WKWebView`).
 Then this controller must implement `OAuthSwiftURLHandlerType` to load the URL into the web view
 ```swift
 func handle(url: NSURL) {